AnaGM2/Mathematics-Degree-Projects/Year-1/Physics-I/README.md

 * `Exercises/`: A folder containing the exercises solved during the practical sessions.

-* `Informe Física I.pdf`: The final report featuring the obtained results.
+* `Informe Fisica I.pdf`: The final report featuring the obtained results.